-It is well known that when you sign up to sell any product that you are taking your financial chances.
+It is well known that when you sign up to sell any product you are taking your financial chances.
 Even with no MLM companies, sales is a tough industry to master.
 There are just too many rejections to overcome

 Sometimes having a good product helps overcome those sales difficulties, but those are often overwhelmed by other aspects.
-Cutco is one of those companies with a great product, but other factors overshadow that product line.
+Cutco is one of those companies with a great products, but other factors overshadow that product line.

 Just keep reading to get the details and why you should rethink employment with this top knife company.

 Cutco has had a long and interesting history.
 It started back in 1949 and focused its production talents on making knives everyone can use.
 The sales strategy the company has used has always avoided general marketing outlets like department stores and other retail places people shop.

 The company felt the air of exclusivity was a great marketing tool.
 In 1985 Cutco bought Vector Marketing Corporation and used that MLM company to sell its knives through one-on-one sales techniques.